 I pretty much wear jeans all the time, despite coveting a wider selection of garments – most trousers don’t fit my leg length or tend to gape at the waist, and jeans are just an easy wear.
 But the more I considered making and wearing the Cassiopée the more I realised she could be a good alternative easy wear!
 In Greek mythology, Cassiopée is boastful about her own beauty, so she must be good right?
 I took a gamble and popped it onto my Make Nine list (and then onto my Christmas list – which Mr Distracted kindly obliged!).

 Over the Christmas holiday I dived in and made a wearable toile!
-I used some left-over black chevron linen mix that I had bought for Christmas presents, I had almost two full meters and some odd bits, which turned out the be the perfect amount after a little bit of pattern Tetris.
+I used some left-over black chevron linen mix that I had bought for Christmas presents, I had almost two full meters and some odd bits, which turned out to be the perfect amount after a little bit of pattern Tetris.

 I made the size 40 as recommended by the pattern instructions, even though I secretly knew it would be bigger than I needed since my shoulders and bust are smaller than my waist and hips.
 But I am in love with it anyway; I even saw the New Year in wearing it, what better way to start 2019 than in a me made?!
 The linen is a little bit prickly, so a layer beneath is required – but as it’s larger than I need there’s plenty of room, and this makes it a great winter piece for layering up!